damonitor/damonitor.github.io/blog_src/content/en/posts/damo_heatmap_modernization_2025_06.md

 Meanwhile, heatmap visualization was not actively updated following the new DAMON features.
 It was just not working at all for snapshot data.
-Though snapshot based access visualization was proven to be useful, we recently learned the old style heatmap visualization is what people can get the intuivie glance of the access pattern in easier way.
-We therefore started working on updating `damo report heatmap` to support the modern features, starting from v2.8.3.
+Though snapshot based access visualization was proven to be useful, we recently learned the old style heatmap visualization is what allows people to get the intuitive glance of the access pattern in an easy way.
+We therefore started working on updating the `damo report heatmap` to support the modern features, starting from v2.8.3.

 Modernized `damo report heatmap`
 --------------------------------

 By v2.8.4, we expect `damo report heatmap` will show reliable and useful heatmap visualization of snapshot data.
-It shows access frequency of each memory region like it was doing before.
-But if the input is the DAMON monitoring results of snapshot[s] rather than entire results of every moment, it fills timeline based on the 'age' information of the region on the snapshots.
-For example, the abovely collected three snapshots data can be visualized as a heatmap like below.
+It shows the access frequency of each memory region like it was doing before.
+But if the input is the DAMON monitoring results of snapshot[s] rather than entire results of every moment, it fills the timeline based on the 'age' information of the region on the snapshots.
+For example, the three snapshots data, which is collected above, can be visualized as a heatmap like below.

 ```
 $ sudo damo report heatmap -i damon.data